This new year, dream your dreams, make your plans, then commit to a 40-day (or more) practice and achieve your goals.

 5. Show up today.
 And tomorrow.
 And the next.
 And every day of your practice.
 Mark it on your calendar.
 Keep it simple.
 Take a step each day toward your dreams.
 The year will pass whether you show up or not.
 Where do you want to be at this time next year?
 Walk toward it.
 If you feel better taking that walk alone then keep your agenda sacred.
 If you wish to make that walk with a friend, enlist support— trustworthy, caring, dedicated support of good friends or family — and be accountable to them as you become more accountable to you and your dreams.

 Be gentle with yourself.

 A daily practice does not mean you will not work hard.
 It does mean you agree to show up each day, no matter what.
 And with that commitment the work may be hard but the struggle will be less.
 Hard work does not tire us.
 Struggle, however, is exhausting.
 There is no need to struggle as each day you agree to take one step.
-One step towards your health, your creativity, your service and gifts, your purpose and fulfillment.
+One step toward your health, your creativity, your service and gifts, your purpose and fulfillment.
 After all, these are your greatest dreams.
 Enjoy the walk.

 Make this the year to accomplish what your heart desires.
 And make room for the possibility that your heart may surprise you with greater abundance, joy, passion, wisdom, success and love than even you can dream.

 - 40 days of eating healthy